rochars/byte-data/README.md

 ## About

 ### Unpacking and input buffer length
-- When unpacking a single value, a *'Bad buffer length.'* error is throw if the number of bytes is not sufficient (Ex: unpack a 32-bit number, but provide a input buffer with length smaller than 4)
+- When unpacking a single value, a *'Bad buffer length'* error is throw if the number of bytes is not sufficient (Ex: unpack a 32-bit number, but provide a input buffer with length smaller than 4)
 - When unpacking a array of values, **extra bytes in the end of the buffer are ignored** and **insufficient bytes will return a empty array**

 ### *null*, *false*, *true*, *undefined*